-Jorge Drexler is a Jewish-Uruguayan, Academy Award and Latin Grammy Award-winning, singer-songwriter.
+Jorge Drexler is a Jewish Uruguayan, Academy Award (“El Otro Lado del Rio”) and Latin Grammy Award-winning , singer-songwriter.
 That’s a mouthful, but Drexler has a lot to say.

-After the Chilean Nobel-prize winner Pablo Neruda, Jorge Drexler is my favorite poet in Spanish.
-Both create the richest metaphors.
+After the Chilean Nobel-prize winner Pablo Neruda, Jorge Drexler is our favorite poet in Spanish.
+Both write of the inner life with the richest metaphors.

 Drexler 2018 Latin Grammy Nominations